Leadership

 - Translating public policy responses into projected reductions in mismanaged plastic waste

-Additionally, they are interested in the role that large corporations can play in governance of plastics use, including:
+Additionally, he is interested in the role that large corporations can play in governance of plastics use, including:

 - Empirical analysis of large corporate responses to the plastic pollution problem and evidence for effects